ZAHEER0011/Razorpay-Clone/README.md

 # Razorpay-Clone
-This repository contains a fully responsive clone of the Razorpay website, created using HTML, CSS, and Tailwind CSS.
+This repository contains a fully responsive clone of the old Razorpay website, created using HTML, CSS, and Tailwind CSS.
 The project is designed to showcase a strong foundation in front-end development skills, particularly in building responsive layouts and utilizing the utility-first approach provided by Tailwind CSS.

 Razorpay Clone - Responsive Website | By Zaheer Patel